New Irish Republican Army: Actions

 On 3 September 2012 prominent Real IRA member Alan Ryan was shot dead in Dublin.
 Gardaí believed that he had been involved in a feud with major crime gangs from whom he was trying to extort money.
 Following Ryan's death an internal feud developed in the Real IRA.
-Ryan's replacement as leader and another associate were shot and wounded in November 2012, allegedly on the orders of the Northern leadership.
+Ryan's replacement as leader and another associate were shot and wounded in November 2012, on the orders of the Northern leadership.
 In March 2013, another prominent former Real IRA member, Peter Butterly from Dunleer, was shot dead; three Dublin men, allegedly from the Alan Ryan faction, were charged with his murder and Real IRA membership.

 In February 2014 the group sent seven letter bombs to British Army recruitment offices in south-east England; the first time republicans had struck in Britain since 2001.
-The following month, a PSNI landrover was hit by an explosively formed projectile in Belfast.
+The following month, a PSNI Land Rover was hit by an explosively formed projectile in Belfast.
 A civilian car was also hit by debris, but there were no injuries.
 The Real IRA claimed responsibility.
-In November 2014, a PSNI armoured jeep was hit by another 'horizontal mortar' in Derry, and in Belfast a PSNI landrover was attacked with a homemade rocket-propelled grenade (RPG) launcher.
+In November 2014, a PSNI armoured jeep was hit by another 'horizontal mortar' in Derry, and in Belfast a PSNI Land Rover was attacked with a homemade rocket-propelled grenade (RPG) launcher.

-In April–May 2015, there were two Real IRA bomb attacks in Derry.
-One exploded at the Probation Board offices, and two partially exploded at the perimeter fence of a British Army Reserve base.
-Later in May, four men, one an alleged associate of Real IRA leader Michael McKevitt, were reportedly arrested during an explosives seizure by police in Northern Ireland.
-In August, a firebomb exploded in a post van parked inside Palace Barracks, Holywood, a British military base which is home to MI5 in Northern Ireland.
-The firebomb destroyed the van and set nearby vehicles and garages on fire.
-On Halloween morning, three men were arrested and charged with IRA membership in addition to firearm offences.
+On Halloween morning, 2015, three men were arrested and charged with IRA membership in addition to firearm offences.
 In November, a PSNI vehicle in Belfast was riddled with automatic gunfire, fired from an AK-47.
-On Christmas Day in North Belfast, police came under fire again but were not injured.
+On Christmas Day in North Belfast, police came under fire from the republicans again but were not injured.
 The attacker was charged with attempted murder.
-Days later, on 27 November 2015, police in West Belfast came under heavy fire yet again.
-No officers were wounded because of the armour-plating and bullet-proof glass.
-The Real IRA or another dissident republican group was suspected to be behind the attack.

-On 4 March 2016, a prison officer (Adrian Ismay) died of a heart attack in hospital, having received serious wounds following a booby-trap bomb detonating under his van on Hillsborough Drive, East Belfast 11 days earlier.
-The 'New' IRA claimed responsibility and said it was a response to the alleged mistreatment of republican prisoners at Maghaberry Prison.
+Following the murder of Vincent Ryan, Alan Ryan's brother, on 29 February 2016, an individual claiming to represent 'Action Against Drugs' told the Irish Mirror that all drug dealers were legitimate targets.
+On 4 March 2016, a prison officer (Adrian Ismay) died of a heart attack in hospital, having received serious wounds following a booby-trap bomb detonating under his van on Hillsborough Drive, East Belfast, 11 days earlier.
+The New IRA claimed responsibility and said it was a response to the alleged mistreatment of republican prisoners at Maghaberry Prison.
 It added that the officer was targeted because he trained prison officers at Maghaberry.